THE NAME OF GOD AS REVEALED IN EXODUS 3:14

-I have also read quite a number of the Hadith and have found that I am not interested in them and so this second tier of Islamic scripture would neither incline me nor disincline me to convert.
+I have also read many of the Hadith and have found that I am not interested in them and so this second tier of Islamic scripture would not incline me to convert to Islam.

 So overall I am bound to say that I find the Qur’an disjointed, repetitive, samey and lacking in interesting content and that it consequently does not hold my interest; I also find various contents of the Qur’an mildly to moderately off-putting; and I find the Hadith uninteresting.
 There is also simply no comparison between the Qur’an and the Jewish Bible.
 Of those books in the Jewish Bible that I love or even only greatly appreciate, I would not trade a single one for the entire Qur’an, and there would never come a time when I would choose to read the Qur’an over the Jewish Bible, which is not ideal for one who is considering conversion to Islam.
 To add to this, I find that aside from the Qur’an and its commentaries, there is in Islam very little of interest to read, by contrast to the richness of Jewish writing, and I believe it is an understatement to say that in Islam original and critical religious and theological thinking and writing are not encouraged, which rules out my interests outside of the Jewish Bible.
 I have therefore decided not to convert to Islam.